rails-mcp-server

 4. get_file

-Description: Get the content of a file in the Rails project.
+Description: Retrieve content of a file with syntax highlighting.

 5. get_routes

-Description: Get the routes defined in the Rails project.
+Description: Retrieve all HTTP routes defined in the Rails app.

 7. get_schema